SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/containertypes.md

 [ -ContainerTypeName <ContainerTypeName>]
 [ -OwningApplicationId <OwningApplicationId>]
 ```
-After creating the Trial Container Type, customers can create up to five active Containers in the trial Container Type.
+After a Trial Container Type is created, customers can create up to five active Containers in the trial Container Type.
 Trial Containers are provided with 1 GB of storage space.
 The Trial Container Type expires after 30 days, resulting in the loss of access to all Containers created using that Container Type.
-Customers can create a new Trial Container Type, but doing so requires the deletion of ALL existing Trial Containers
+Customers can create a new Trial Container Type, but doing so requires the deletion of ALL existing Trial Containers.

 > [!NOTE]
 > The Trial Container Type is the only Container Type that is restricted to the Partner (creating) tenant and cannot be shared with other consuming tenants.